cpt-waffle/lhl-lectures/w02d01-TDD-With-Mocha-n-Chai/NOTES.md

 - Mocha and Chai talk
 - Testing With Mocha Chai

-### Why do we want to test our code?
-Why do we even care about testing?
+### Why do we even want to write test code ?

-- makes code predictible
+- saves time
-- automated testing helps with code grwoth
+- writting actual code easier
+- debugging a bit easier
+- documentation
-- to make sure our logic transate dto code correctly
+- make code predictable
-- readability
-- save time / save money $

-### Does Testing Save Time ?
+### Does it really save time

-in a long run YES, in a short run, not really :(
+Writting tests means that you write more code:

+and more code, means you will use more time

+each test can be ran in a couple of seconds or less than a second

 ### TDD - Test Driven Development

-- you have a feature that you need to implement
-- you want to write enough code to compile the feature ( the feature will crash)
+- you have to write a feature for implementation
+- you write the testing code first, with all expect results, and outputs and inputs, etc
-- you write your tests
+- you write alittle bit of your feature just so it can run the tests
-- all tests fail :(
+- every test should fail :(
-- write your feature and makes sure it starts passing each test
+- write your feature to start passing each and every test
 - all tests pass :)
+- feature is complete !